top of page

 • 2 min read

-Next, we had an enthusiastic talk from Dr. Ted James (@tedjamesmd) about leading change in medical education.
+We ended the course with an enthusiastic talk from Dr. Ted James about leading change in medical education.
 Dr. James inspired us to go back to the groups or organizations we lead and make some changes thinking about the enthusiasts, champions, skeptics, obstructors.
 We had a great discussion about how everyone hates change and how it’s crucial when making changes to start with the question – what problem are we trying to solve?
 Ted shared the steps to leading change:

 o VISION